bediger4000/nqueens/README.md

 * [Iterative version](iterative.go)

-This solution does backtracking via stack of positions of where it last placed a queen.
+This solution does backtracking via an explicit stack of positions of where it last placed a queen.
 This was a lot harder than I thought it would be.
 I wanted to place every queen, even the first one, with the same code.
-I tried to get clever on the first go-round by not treating the Nth-queen-placement exactly the same as all other queen's placement.
+In my first attempt, I tried to get clever by not treating the Nth-queen-placement exactly the same as all other queen's placement.
 This caused me to have a lot of difficulty terminating